Accident And Injury Attorneys

 The New York State Department of Financial Service says that you generally have 30 to 90 days to file your claim, although this timeline may differ based on your insurance coverage details.

 If you or a loved one was hurt in an accident, we can guide you through the process of recovering compensation for your losses.
-We can review New York’s no-fault insurance laws and determine how they apply to your case.
+At the Law Office of Cohen & Jaffe, LLP we can review New York’s no-fault insurance laws and determine how they apply to your case.

 We also work on a contingency-fee-basis, meaning we finance the legal proceedings until your case is successfully resolved.
 You do not pay our attorney’s fees if we do not win your case.
-To begin a free case review with a member of our New York law firm, call (866) 878-6774.
+To begin schedule a free case review.

 Get Answers Now